-The Trust's redeemable units entitle the holders to redeem their interest in the Trust for cash at \$10 per unit, amongst other contractual rights.
-These redeemable units involve contractual obligations on the part of the Trust and therefore meet the criteria for classification as financial liabilities.
+The Trust's redeemable and retractable units entitle the holders to retract their interest in the Trust for cash at \$10 per unit, amongst other contractual rights.
+These retractable units involve contractual obligations on the part of the Trust and therefore meet the criteria for classification as financial liabilities.
 The Trust's obligation for net assets attributable to unitholders is measured at amortized cost, which is equal to the redemption amount as of the reporting date.